 The serval is a medium-sized cat.
 Aloof and quiet, they will flee from average-sized people and have never been known to be dangerous or threatening to humans.
-They prefer small animal prey such as birds, rodents or small antelopes.
-The serval cat is not an avid climber, and as such it is easier to confine than some other exotic cats.
-It communicates primarily by hissing and will eat about two to three pounds of meat a day.
+They prefer small animal prey, such as birds, rodents, or small antelopes.
+The serval cat is not an avid climber, making them easier to confine than some other exotic cats.
+They communicate primarily by hissing and will eat about two to three pounds of meat a day.

 Native to South America, the ocelot is a small wild cat with beautiful markings.
 These legal exotic cats are very rare in the pet trade, making them difficult to acquire.
 Compared to other exotic cats, they are more challenging to maintain as pets.
 An ocelot typically will not pay attention to disciplinary commands.

 The renowned artist Salvador Dali owned an ocelot cat named Babou.
 Dali famously took Babou everywhere with him–to restaurants, on ocean liners, and to hotels–which is not highly recommended with ocelot cats.
 Ocelots are not typically social creatures and can emit a disturbing growl as a mating call that can scare humans.